natitedros/Node-Blog/README.md

 # Node-Blog
-This is a repo for building a blog page to practice NodeJs
+This is a repo for building a blog web application with JWT auth protocols to practice NodeJs You can use this link [Blog Page](https://natitedrosauthblog.onrender.com) to try it out.
+Enjoy!